DHI/modelskill/docs/api.rst

 Plot
 ----

-.. autofunction:: modelskill.plot_temporal_coverage
+.. autofunction:: modelskill.plotting.temporal_coverage

-.. autofunction:: modelskill.plot_spatial_overview
+.. autofunction:: modelskill.plotting.spatial_overview

-.. autofunction:: modelskill.plot.wind_rose
+.. autofunction:: modelskill.plot.wind_rose # TODO: I guess this should also be brought into the plotting module

 Settings